namch29/ccmp/ovs/readme.md

-Note on how to modify an ovs select group
+Note on how to modify an ovs select group:
+- xlate_select_group
+- group best live bucket